ilyxabatko/ilyxabatko/README.md

 - 🔭 I’m currently working as a Community Manager at [Neon Labs](https://neon-labs.org/)
 - 🌱 I’m currently learning **Rust, Anchor, TypeScript and Solana Blockchain in general.**
-- 🌅 I'm currently studying at Encode Solana Bootcamp.
+- 🌅 Finished the "Let's Get Rusty" Rust Bootcamp, WBA Solana Cohort and Encode Solana Bootcamp.
 - 📫 How to reach me: **elijahbrnv@gmail.com**

 ## Connect with me: